ROCm/rocprofiler-systems/docs/install/install.rst

 ROCm Systems Profiler without ROCm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build ROCm Systems Profiler for use on systems without a GPU or the ROCm runtime, disable HIP support using the CMake configuration option ``ROCPROFSYS_USE_HIP=OFF``.
+To build ROCm Systems Profiler for use on systems without a GPU or the ROCm runtime, disable ROCm support using the CMake configuration option ``ROCPROFSYS_USE_ROCM=OFF``.
 See :ref:`cmake-options` for more information.

 Alternatively, use the provided build script with the appropriate options.
 See :ref:`build-script`.